go beyond traditional talk therapy.

 Follow-up Medical Consultations

-Your Journey Clinical prescriber will check in regularly to monitor progress and refill medication. $150 per visit, often covered by insurance.
+Your prescriber will likely check in regularly to monitor progress and refill medication.
+If they accept your insurance, these visits may be covered.

 Your medical consultations might be covered by your insurance, which you can discuss with them and your medical provider team.